solanoon/solanoon.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Our researches received the Excellent Poster Awards in BIOINFO 2024.
 - *2024.07*: &nbsp;🎉🎉 Our works are accepted by BIOKDD 2024.
 - *2024.02*: &nbsp;🎉🎉 Co-work is accepted by CVPR 2024.
 - *2024.02*: &nbsp;🎉🎉 Our work is accepted by ICLR tiny paper 2024.